-For the experienced user Even though this manual is written primarily for newcomers to the Macintosh computer, you'll probably want to read the following: 1.
-Read Chapter 1 for instructions on setting up your computer-even if you've already had experience using a Macintosh.
-The Macintosh SE/30 looks a lot like earlier Macintosh computers, but you attach some devices differently.
-2. Follow the instructions in the Macintosh System Software User's Guide to prepare your internal hard disk for use and to install system software.
-3. See Appendix A, "The Macintosh Product Line," for a quick guide to how the Macintosh SE/30 differs from other models of Macintosh computers.
-4. Use the Macintosh System Software User's Guide to learn about the new features of Macintosh system software with which you may be unfamiliar.
-5. Use the Macintosh Utilities User's Guide to learn about utilities that may be new to you.
-If you're interested in learning more about the Macintosh SE/30, read Chapter 2, "Inside the Macintosh SE/30," Chapter 3, "How the Macintosh SE/30 Works," and Chapter 4, "Macintosh SE/30 Ports, Bus, and Slot."
-For the advanced user If you're looking for technical information about the Macintosh SE/30, the appendixes may contain what you need: Use Appendix A to determine how the Macintosh SE/30 differs from other Macintosh models you may be familiar with.
-Look in Appendix B for specifications, Apple Desktop Bus power requirements, SIMM configurations, and other technical information.
-Read Appendix C if you need information about connecting SCSI devices to your computer.
-If none of the appendixes has what you're looking for, refer to Appendix D, "Guide to Technical Documentation"; it will lead you to the appropriate technical manuals.
+Even though this manual is written primarily for newcomers to the Macintosh computer, you'll probably want to read the following:

+- Read Chapter 1 for instructions on setting up your computer-even if you've already had experience using a Macintosh.
+The Macintosh SE looks a lot like earlier Macintosh computers, but you attach some devices differently. - 2 If your computer includes an internal hard disk, follow the instructions in the Macintosh System Software User's Guide to prepare the hard disk for use. - 3.
+See Appendix A, "The Macintosh Product Line," for a quick guide to how the Macintosh SE differs from other models of Macintosh computers. - Use the Macintosh System Software User's Guide to learn about the new features of Macintosh system software with which you may be unfamiliar. - 5.
+Use the Macintosh Utilities User's Guide to learn about utilities that may be new to you.

+If you're interested in learning more about the Macintosh SE, read Chapter 2, "Inside the Macintosh SE," Chapter 3, "How the Macintosh SE Works," and Chapter 4, "Macintosh SE Ports and Buses."

+For the advanced user

+If you're looking for technical information about the Macintosh SE, the appendixes may contain what you need:

+- Use Appendix A to determine how the Macintosh SE differs from other Macintosh models you may be familiar with. - Look in Appendix B for specifications, Apple Desktop Bus power requirements, SIMM configurations, and other technical information. - Read Appendix C if you need information about connecting SCSI devices to your computer. - If none of the appendixes has what you're looking for, refer to Appendix D, "Guide to Technical Documentation"; it will lead you to the appropriate technical manuals.
 (Appendix D also provides information that may be useful if you're a programmer or developer.)
-Using the manuals xiii